jibby0/server/README.md

 externalTrafficPolicy: Local is used to preserve forwarded IPs.

 A `cluster-ingress=true` label is given to the node my router is pointing to.
-Some services use a nodeAffinity to request it.

-For traefik, this is a harmless optimization to reduce traffic hairpinning.
-For pods with `hostNetwork: true`, this ensures they run on the node with the right IP.
+Some services use a nodeAffinity to request it. (ex: for pods with `hostNetwork: true`, this ensures they run on the node with the right IP)

 # rook